Stanimirdim92/unnamed/README.md

 * BjyProfiler (integrated into the system)
 * SanSessionToolbar (integrated into the system)
 * The PHP Coding Standards Fixer (integrated into the system)
+* Gulp (requires NodeJS 0.12.7). node_modules folder is not included.
+You will have to run **npm install** from the app root directory

 ### Contacts ###